achieris/aws-ocp-private-requirements/README.md

  - 3 VPC endpoints
  - 1 security group (Open ports are 80, 443, 22 for world and all traffic for VPC cidr).

-The role destroy_aws_objects all the previously listed resources.
+The role destroy_aws_objects deletes all the previously listed resources.

 Requirements